Metacognition & Problem Solving

 Embrace Learner Variability

 In order for students to use metacognition, they must be taught the concept and its language explicitly.
 Below are the names and short definitions of ten core skills of cognition.
 Our definitions highlight where the skill has the greatest academic impact.
-You’ll want to become very familiar with these terms.

 In part two of this blog series we will talk about how to choose learning strategies based on self-awareness.
 You’ll need to teach students to choose strategies based on the topic and whether or not the student is strong or has difficulty with the cognitive skill that is typically core to the learning situation.
 Teaching metacognition is not simple, but it is the key to lifelong learning.
 So it’s definitely worth it.